-I'm working on getting all my fiction re-released as ebooks.
-Here's what's online at this point.
+I'm working on getting all my fiction re-released.
+Here's what's available at this point.

-You can read most of the stories below right online or grab them in your favorite ebook format.
+You can read most of the stories below right online or grab them as ebooks.
+(Print editions are in the works.)
 Just click on the title.

 I will be happy to sign and personally inscribe any ebook you buy from me.

 Returns policy: If you don't like it and want your money back, I will refund it.